corda/cordapp-trial-framework/README.md

-# Cordapp Trials
+# Go-To-Market (GTM) Trials (formerly Cordapp Trials)

 Decentralized blockchain networks require participation from a wide group of participants from a diverse background.
-Cordapp Trial by R3 provide a 6 week educational walkthrough of applications which solve real world business use cases.
+GTM Trial by R3 provide a 6 week educational walkthrough of applications which solve real world business use cases.
 A network of dozens of participants from around the world will be brought together for a 1 week global trial which demonstrates the effectivess of blockchain solutions.
 Trial participants will get hands on with the technology to gain an understanding of what it means to run a real world business application powered by blockchain technology.

-Previous Cordapp Trials have covered a wide variety of business use cases with many more to come.
+Previous GTM Trials have covered a wide variety of business use cases with many more to come.

 - Know Your Customer [(KYC)](https://marketplace.r3.com/solutions/leia-ii)
 - Reinsurance [(Cordainsure)](https://marketplace.r3.com/solutions/cordainsure)